yoyomyo/ShapeDetector/README.md

 `python img2svg.py dir_of_input_images`

-The code comes with some example input images:
+The code comes with some input images in the example_input directory:
 `python img2svg.py example_input`

 To turn on intermediate results: